TodePond/TodePondDotCom/wikiblogarden/better-computing/just/read/readme.md

 And I think we should be empathetic towards people who are navigating their way through these trade-offs.
 It's not "team terminal" versus "team user interface".
 It's *just* "team trying to get this done".

 That being said, it feels imbalanced.
 Command line enthusiasts are much more sensitive and emotional, because they're mainly [men](/wikiblogarden/men).
-This is why I used the command line as the provocative opening in the article.
+This is why I used the command line as the provocative opening to the article.

 ## Just read the subtext